Crazy Hair

 Crazy Hair is a book by Neil Gaiman and Dave McKean, published in 2009 in the United States by HarperCollins, and in the United Kingdom by Bloomsbury.
 It is based on a poem by Gaiman, with artwork by McKean.
 In the story a father and daughter discover the joys of his crazy hair.

-It is also available in Italian.
+It is also available in Italian and in French.

 Reception

 The book was well received, with positive reviews.
 It was a runner up for the Kate Greenaway Award (2010).